-"A journey trought painting and poetry" is inspired by what was the initial driving force of my research: bringing poetry closer to people.
+"A journey throught painting and poetry" is inspired by what was the initial driving force of my research: bringing poetry closer to people.
 Started in 2013 with a series of public poetic paintings, studied in a site-specific way, and with attention to local poets and classics, the project created a symbolic path of street poetry that crosses, from North to South, the Bel Paese.

 The project became the manifesto of my research, finding other opportunities to leave "poetic posters" in the streets.
 The stages, as well as Italy, have touched Argentina, Uruguay, Haiti, Poland, Croatia and Thailand.